TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 ## Overview

-The YugabyteDB SQL shell (`ysqlsh`) provides a CLI for interacting with YugabyteDB using [YSQL](../../api/ysql/).
+The ZNbaseDB SQL shell (`ysqlsh`) provides a CLI for interacting with ZNbaseDB using [YSQL](../../api/ysql/).
 It enables you to:

 - interactively enter SQL queries and see the query results
 - input from a file or the command line
 - use meta-commands for scripting and administration

-`ysqlsh` is installed with YugabyteDB and is located in the `bin` directory of the YugabyteDB home directory.
+`ysqlsh` is installed with ZNbaseDB and is located in the `bin` directory of the ZNbaseDB home directory.

 ### Example